Ada-C13/video-store-consumer/README.md

 - Get details on an individual movie
 - Get a list of customers
 - Check movies in and out
-- Get a list of all overdue movies

 It is worth taking the time to read through this Rails code and understand how the different pieces of the server fit together.